Letter of Reconciliation of the Polish Bishops to the German Bishops: Reaction

 Widely publicised in Poland's churches, the letter drew a strong reaction from the Communist authorities of the People's Republic of Poland.
 Władysław Gomułka saw it as clearly aimed at countering his propaganda, which saw West Germany as the main external enemy of Poland and continued hostility between Poland and West Germany as one of the main guarantees of social order in the Recovered Territories.

-To counteract the threat of losing control over people's minds, the Communist authorities reacted with anti-German and anti-Catholic hysteria.
+The Communist authorities reacted by expressing anti-German and anti-Catholic sentiment.
 The Primate of Poland, Stefan Wyszyński, was denied a passport for his trip to Rome and on January 15, 1966, Gomułka announced preparations for state celebrations of the 1000 Years of the Polish State, intended as a countermeasure against the church-sponsored celebrations of 1000 years of the baptism of Poland.
 Most German linguists were forced to sign a letter of protest; those who refused were fired from their universities.
 In addition, the authorities twice refused permission for a planned visit of Pope Paul VI to Poland in 1966.
 The following year the Polish United Workers' Party planned to limit the number of religious schools, which was also seen as a penalty for the Letter of Reconciliation.
 The anti-church campaign lasted until Gomułka's downfall in 1970.